Almost every week there's a different volunteer opportunity on or off campus.

 Community Outreach and Educational Opportunities

 - Theatre Cedar Rapids is always looking for volunteers to usher at their productions.
-Theatre Cedar Rapids is underway with its production of Les Miserables and there are still available openings to usher for the show.
+Theatre Cedar Rapids always has productions taking place, and there are available opportunies to usher for the show.
 If you usher, you get to see the show for free and you help make attending the show better for the audience.
-Please follow this link http://www.theatrecr.org/usher/ if you would like to sign-up to usher.
-There are limited opportunities available for Les Miserables but there will be a new season starting in September with Into the Woods.
+Please visit their website if you would like to sign-up to usher.
+There are limited opportunities available but there will be a new season starting in September with Into the Woods.

 - The Willis Dady Emergency Shelter- Homeless Shelter is in desperate need of Overnight Volunteers!
 This involves staying overnight at the shelter and is the largest volunteer need esepcially for the summer.
 The shift starts at 10 p.m. and ends at 6 a.m.
 During these hours the volunteer can watch tv, work, sleep, etc. Overnight volunteers must be at least 18 years of age, though a child may volunteer with a parent.
 Contact Denine at the Willis Dady Emergency Shelter at 1-319-362-7555 ext.
 106 or email Denine at email@example.com to get more information and to volunteer.